 2015: Phase I. Harris and Hiawatha Lakes were studied.

 2016: Phase II.
 Birch, Rainbow and Tamarack Lakes were studied.
 With the Turtle Chain next up, the TLCA members in attendance at the annual meeting overwhelmingly approved our participation in Phase Three.

 2017: Phase III.
 A grant application was submitted and approved to help offset study costs.
 Study underway of entire Turtle Chain of Lakes by Onterra, LLC.

-2018: The final report is here!
+2018: The final report was completed!
 Read all about the study in this PDF.

 HOW YOU CAN HELP!

 You can also volunteer in two ways: First, by keeping a sharp eye out while boating, fishing, kayaking, hiking along the shore, etc. The PDFs below can help you identify both good and invasive species, so feel free to download them and keep them handy!
 Secondly, you can

 also inspect boats for invasive species as they arrive at our boat landings.
 This volunteer work does require some basic instruction first; please watch this page and special emails from our president regarding upcoming sessions.
 Afterwards, use the CBCW Inspection Report form here to record your time.